evolite/StashSeer/README.md

 Adds download/monitor/play buttons to StashDB scene pages.
 Auto-checks if scenes exist in local Stash or are available in Whisparr.

+## Requirements

+- Whisparr v3 (only v3 is supported)
+- Tampermonkey browser extension

 ## Setup

 1. Install Tampermonkey